elviosc/crankyads/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 CrankyAds is a banner, text link and video ads rotator.
-It allows you to seamlessly sell ads on your site or run your own affiliate or AdWords ads.
+It allows you to seamlessly sell ads on your site or run your own affiliate or AdSense ads.

 == Description ==